olc-digital/amanda-brookfield/src/pages/index.md

     Publication: 10 August 2022
   prefix: "Latest Release: 'The Split'"
-  readMoreText: ""
+  readMoreText: 'Read more'
+  readMorePath: '/books/the-split'
-  title: " "
+  title: ' '
   link: https://www.amazon.co.uk/Split-Amanda-Brookfield-ebook/dp/B09ZXP7WGR
-  video: ""
+  video: ''
   image: /img/amanda-the-split.jpeg
 latestReleases:
   latestRelease1:
     book: The Other Woman
+    blurb:
-    blurb: Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
+      Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
 On a normal day, in a normal house, on a normal street, wife and mother Fran has had enough.
 She packs a case,